Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Introduction

-In the real-world cases, node removal happens by social distancing, quarantining, vaccinating individuals, or complete shut down of certain areas in the city \cite{nowzari2016}.
-In this regard, \cite{miller2007} has introduced PageRank-based vaccination strategy for realistic social networks. \cite{holme2002attack} has also proposed a network attack strategy based on degree and betweenness centrality for both passive and online node and edge removal approaches.
+In the real world cases, node removal happens by social distancing, quarantining, vaccinating individuals, or complete shut down of certain areas in the city \cite{nowzari2016}.
+In this regard, \cite{miller2007} has introduced PageRank-based vaccination strategy for realistic social networks.
+The authors in \cite{holme2002attack} have also proposed a network attack strategy based on degree and betweenness centrality for both passive and online node and edge removal approaches.
 A Pulse vaccination strategy has been offered in \cite{terry2010} which can eradicate the disease in all the sub-populations.

 In 2020, many network scientists have established their study on the modeling and control of COVID-19, as it has turned into a global crisis.
-In the recent research study, the optimal intervention starting time and duration that will reduce the epidemic peak and length in an SIR epidemic model has been proposed.
+In the recent research study \cite{morris2020optimal}, the optimal intervention starting time and duration that will reduce the epidemic peak and length in an SIR epidemic model has been proposed.
 The effect of a complete suppression, mistimed interventions, and sustained interventions have also been investigated in this study \cite{morris2020optimal}.
+The effect of social distancing start time, period, and duration on the infection peak of COVID-19 in epidemic models has also been investigated in \cite{sadeghi2020universal}.
+It is shown that a well-timed intervention improves flattening the infection curve in various epidemic models, such as SIR, feedback-SIR (fSIR), Susceptible-Infected-Quarantined-Susceptible (SIQR), Susceptible-Infected-Diagnosed-Ailing-Recognized-Threatened-Healed-Extinct (SIDARTHE), and 6 compartment SIR \cite{sadeghi2020universal}.

 A more generalized SEIR model of COVID-19 nationwide spread in China including self-protection and quarantine compartments has been established to predict the disease propagation pattern and to find a possible extinction time for some of the provinces \cite{peng2020epidemic}.
 An SIRD model has been developed to estimate the COVID-19 epidemic parameters in Italy, using real-data and a non-convex parameter identification approach \cite{calafiore2020modified}.

-The effect of social distancing start time, period, and duration on the infection peak of COVID-19 in epidemic models has been investigated in \cite{sadeghi2020universal}.
-It is also shown that a well-timed intervention improves flattening the infection curve in various epidemic models, such as SIR, feedback-SIR (fSIR), Susceptible-Infected-Quarantined-Susceptible (SIQR), Susceptible-Infected-Diagnosed-Ailing-Recognized-Threatened-Healed-Extinct (SIDARTHE), and 6 compartment SIR.
 An agent-based model of COVID-19 dynamics is utilized to simulate the multi-wave behavior of the spread while applying different possible government interventions such as testing and tracing, and travel restriction on it \cite{rajabi2020investigating}.

 {\bf Our contributions.} Inspired by the recent COVID-19 outbreak, this study is dedicated to the epidemiological investigation of the infectious diseases with the following main contributions: \begin{itemize} \item[i.]
 Modeling the time-delayed epidemic dynamics of meta-populations using the network SIS model (Section \ref{sec2}). \item[ii.]
 Investigating the effect of time-delay and different sources of uncertainty on the modeled network dynamics (Sections \ref{sec2} and \ref{sec3}). \item[iii.]
 Developing the explicit centrality measure of sub-populations with respect to time-delay and transportation network structure (Section \ref{sec3}). \item[iv.]
 Designing optimal and robust methods of traffic restriction based on the steady-state performance of the network (Section \ref{sec4}). \end{itemize}